Post-Montgomery Playbook

 Set your threshold policy

 Define what percentile scores are acceptable.
 Document it.
-We recommend: no BASIC above the FMCSA intervention threshold (65th for UD/HOS, 80th for VM/CS/DF) without documented escalation.
+Recommended: no BASIC above the FMCSA intervention threshold (65th for UD/HOS, 80th for VM/CS/DF) without documented escalation.

 3. 3